motoq/bierman/README.md

 driver_05b.m
 ```
-The SRIF method with bias compensation and Schmidt Consider Kalman are
+The SRIF method with bias compensation and Schmidt Kalman are
 implemented and compared to the standard Kalman filter.
 ```

 driver_05c.m
 ```
 Illustrates the use of a reference trajectory to produce estimate
-covariance as a function of time using the SRIF when process noise
+covariance as a function of time using the Schmidt Kalman and SRIF
-is present in the filter model and systemic error is present in the
+when process noise is present in the filter model and systemic error
-observation model.
+is present in the observation model.
 ```